DallanQ/castles_of_burgundy/QA.md

 > Are Workers and Silverlings Limited Components?

-The supply of worker tiles and Silverlings are not intended to be limited.
-In the rare case that the supply is exhausted, you can use nuggets of silver for the silverlings, and meeples for the workers.
+from the rule book "The supply of worker tiles and Silverlings are not intended to be limited.
+In the rare case that the supply is exhausted, you can use nuggets of silver for the silverlings, and meeples for the workers."

 [yellow-tiles-3-and-4](https://boardgamegeek.com/thread/963182/yellow-tiles-3-and-4)

 > Can a player benefit from both yellow tile #3 (two silverlings on goods sales) and #4 (worker tile on good sales) on the same goods sale?

-A friend of mine says the player must choose between the two benefits.
-However I do not see where in the rules it says the use of one benefit excludes use of the other benefit.
-How do most players interpret the rules?
+Quoted from the rulebook

-A player who adds yellow tile #3 to his estate receives 2 Silverlings from the general supply instead of 1 each time he sells goods (either via dice action or by adding a warehouse to his estate).
+"3) The player who adds this tile to his estate receives 2 Silverlings from the general supply instead of 1 each time he sells goods (either via dice action or by adding a warehouse to his estate)." and
-A player who adds yellow tile #4 to his estate receives one worker tile from the general supply in addition to the usual Silverling each time he sells goods (either via dice action or by adding a warehouse to his estate). keep in mind though, effects do not stack.
+"4) The player who adds this tile to his estate receives one worker tile from the general supply in addition to the usual Silverling each time he sells goods (either via dice action or by adding a warehouse to his estate)."

+Of course you can have both effects if you have these on your estate.
+But, keep in mind though, effects do not stack.
 Having these two tiles gives you benefits when selling goods.
 Those benefits aside from the normal selling benefit are 2 silverlings and 1 worker tile.
 Note that you don't add the two to become 3 silverlings and 1 worker.

 [knowledge-tile-6](https://boardgamegeek.com/thread/1327419/knowledge-tile-6)